Helenology/Paper_DS/README.md

 │   ├── DS/                    # Includes code for the Doubly Smoothed (DS) estimator.
 │   └── GPA/                   # Includes code for the Grid Point Approximation (GPA) method.
 ├── simulation/                # Contains all simulation scripts, notebooks, and result files for the simulation study (Section 4.2).
-│   ├── [Fig2]Simulation.ipynb # Jupyter notebook used to reproduce the results of Figure 2.
+│   ├── Simulation.ipynb # Jupyter notebook used to reproduce the results of the simulation study (Section 4.2).
 │   ├── mean-540.npy           # Mean image used for the simulation study.
-│   ├── plot_simulation.R      # R script used to reproduce Figure 2.
+│   ├── plot_simulation.R      # R script used to reproduce Figure 3.
 │   ├── results/               # Folder containing simulation outputs (CSV files and plots).
 │   └── simu_auxiliary.py      # Python script with auxiliary functions for simulation.
 └── utils.py                   # Utility functions shared across simulation and model code.